 - You can upgrade Oracle Automatic Storage Management (Oracle ASM) 11g Release 1 (11.1) and later without shutting down an Oracle RAC database by performing a rolling upgrade either of individual nodes, or of a set of nodes in the cluster.
-However, if you have a standalone database on a cluster that uses Oracle ASM, then you must shut down the standalone database before upgrading.
-If you are upgrading from Oracle ASM 10g, then you must shut down the entire Oracle ASM cluster to perform the upgrade. - The location of the Oracle ASM home changed in Oracle Grid Infrastructure 11g Release 2 (11.2) so that Oracle ASM is installed with Oracle Clusterware in the Oracle Grid Infrastructure home (Grid home).
+However, if you have a single-instance database on a cluster that uses Oracle ASM, then you must shut down the single-instance database before upgrading.
+If you are upgrading from Oracle ASM 10g, then you must shut down the entire Oracle ASM cluster to perform the upgrade. - The location of the Oracle ASM home changed in the 11.2 release, so that Oracle ASM is installed with Oracle Clusterware in the Oracle Grid Infrastructure home (Grid home).